 - 5 – Jimmy Connors (1974, 1976, 1978, 1982, 1983)

 - 5 – Pete Sampras (1990, 1993, 1995, 1996, 2002)

 - 5 – Roger Federer (2004, 2005, 2006, 2007, 2008)

 - 4 – John McEnroe (1979, 1980, 1981, 1984)

 The US Open comes at the end of perhaps the busiest period of the tennis season, signaling the end of a three month period that also contains the French Open and Wimbledon.
 Perhaps it is for this reason that the US Open has thrown up more surprises in the mens draw than any other slam since the turn of the century; aside from Roger Federer’s five consecutive tournament victories between 2004 and 2008, no man has successfully defended their US Open title since Pat Rafter did in 1998.

 Rafael Nadal surprised everyone when he picked up his third US Open title in the 2017 edition, however, his opponent was even more surprising – 31 year-old South African Kevin Anderson, who had previously never made it past the quarter finals of a grand slam.
-You can, therefore, see why the odds on the above table, unlike the other three slams, are much less top-heavy, meaning it is a tournament worthy of an outsider wager.
+Nadal and Novak Djokovic are the ones to watch, but anyone could win this year’s title.